pyrddlgym-project/pyRDDLGym/docs/jax.rst

     a = \frac{1}{1 + e^{-w \theta}},

 where :math:`\theta` denotes the trainable action parameters, and :math:`w` denotes a hyper-parameter that controls the sharpness of the approximation.

 .. note::
-   If ``wrap_sigmoid = True``, then the weights ``w`` as defined above must be specified in ``policy_hyperparams`` for each action when interfacing with the planner methods.
+   If ``wrap_sigmoid = True``, then the weights ``w`` as defined above must be specified in ``policy_hyperparams`` for each boolean action fluent when interfacing with the planner.

 At test time, the action is aliased by evaluating the expression :math:`a > 0.5`, or equivalently :math:`\theta > 0`.
 The use of sigmoid for boolean actions can be controlled by setting ``wrap_sigmoid`` to True.
-Non-boolean action-fluents can also be wrapped in a similar way, instead of the projected gradient trick, by setting ``wrap_non_bool = True``.
-The details of this approach is described further in `equation 6 in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_.
+Non-boolean action fluents can also be wrapped in a similar way, bypassing the projected gradient trick, by setting ``wrap_non_bool = True``.
+This approach is `equation 6 in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/4744>`_.

 Concurrency Constraints on Action Fluents
 -------------------

-The JAX planner also supports constraints on the maximum number of action-fluents that can be set at any given time.
-This is given mathematically as a constraint of the form :math:`\sum_i a_i \leq B` for some constant :math:`B`.
+The JAX planner also supports concurrency constraints on actions of the form :math:`\sum_i a_i \leq B` for some constant :math:`B`.
-Specifically, if the ``max-nondef-actions`` property in the RDDL instance is less than the total number of boolean action fluents, then ``JaxRDDLBackpropPlanner`` will automatically apply a projected gradient technique to ensure ``max_nondef_actions`` is satisfied at each optimization step.
+Specifically, if the ``max-nondef-actions`` property in the RDDL instance is less than the total number of boolean action fluents, then ``JaxRDDLBackpropPlanner`` will automatically apply a projected gradient step to ensure ``max_nondef_actions`` is satisfied at each optimization step.

-Two methods are provided to ensure constraint satisfaction: the exact implementation details of the original method are provided `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_
+Two methods are provided to ensure constraint satisfaction: one is a simplified new projection technique and the other is described `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_ The choice of method can be controlled through the ``use_new_projection`` argument of the planner.

 .. note::
-   Concurrency constraints on action-fluents are applied to boolean actions only: e.g., real and int actions will be ignored.
+   Concurrency constraints on action-fluents are applied to boolean actions only: e.g., real and int actions are ignored.

 Reward Normalization
 -------------------

-Some domains have rewards that vary significantly in magnitude between time steps, making optimization difficult without some form of normalization.
+Some domains yield rewards that vary significantly in magnitude between time steps, making optimization difficult without some form of normalization.
-Following the suggestion `in this paper <https://arxiv.org/pdf/2301.04104v1.pdf>`_, pyRDDLGym can employ the symlog transform to the sampled rewards during back-prop.
+Following `this paper <https://arxiv.org/pdf/2301.04104v1.pdf>`_, pyRDDLGym can apply a symlog transform to the sampled rewards during backprop:
-Mathematically, symlog is defined as

 .. math::

     \mathrm{symlog}(x) = \mathrm{sign}(x) * \ln(|x| + 1)

 which compresses the magnitudes of large positive and negative outcomes.
-The use of symlog can be enabled by setting ``use_symlog_reward`` argument to True in ``JaxBackpropPlanner``.
+The use of symlog can be enabled by setting ``use_symlog_reward`` to True in ``JaxBackpropPlanner``.

 Utility Optimization
 -------------------

-By default, the Jax planner will optimize the expected sum of future reward.
-In settings that entail risk, this may not always be desirable.
+By default, the JAX planner will optimize the expected sum of future reward, which may not be desirable for risk-sensitive applications.
-Following the framework `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_, it is possible to optimize some non-linear utility of the return instead.
+Following the framework `in this paper <https://ojs.aaai.org/index.php/AAAI/article/view/21226>`_, it is possible to optimize a non-linear utility of the return instead.
-For example, the entropic utility for risk-aversion parameter :math:`\beta` can be written mathematically as
+For example, the entropic utility with risk-aversion parameter :math:`\beta` is

 .. math::

     U(a_1, \dots a_T) = -\frac{1}{\beta} \log \mathbb{E}\left[e^{-\beta \sum_t R(s_t, a_t)} \right]

-This can be passed to the planner as follows:
+and can be passed to the planner as follows:

 .. code-block:: python